alaa-aleryani/Deep_Learning_Challenge/README.md

 7. Split the preprocessed data into a features array, `X`, and a target array, `y`.
 Use these arrays and the `train_test_split` function to split the data into training and testing datasets.
 8. Scale the training and testing features datasets by creating a `StandardScaler` instance, fitting it to the training data, then using the `transform` function.

-### Step 2: Compile, Train, and Evaluate the Model
+### Step 2: Compile, Train, and Evaluate the Model [Click Here](https://github.com/alaa-aleryani/Deep_Learning_Challenge/blob/main/Alphabet_Soup/AlphabetSoupCharity.ipynb)
 Using our knowledge of `TensorFlow`, we’ll design a neural network, or deep learning model, to create a binary classification model that can predict if an ***Alphabet Soup-funded organization*** will be successful based on the features in the dataset. <br>
 We’ll need to think about how many inputs there are before determining the number of neurons and layers in our model.
 Once we’ve completed that step, we’ll compile, train, and evaluate our binary classification model to calculate the model’s loss and accuracy.
 1. Create a neural network model by assigning the number of input features and nodes for each layer using `TensorFlow` and `Keras`.